All Episodes

 It was a real friendship.

-It wasn't a phony friendship, and I loved him and his wife, and very, very fond of him.
+And I loved him and his wife and very, very fond of him.

 He was the canary in the coal mine.

-Because when the Democratic Party took their their 2000 vice presidential nominee and threw him overboard in a primary for the Senate a couple of years later in Connecticut, uh, that was the first indication of how radical left this party was headed.
+Because when the Democratic Party took their 2000 vice presidential nominee and threw him overboard in a primary for the Senate a couple of years later in Connecticut, that was the first indication of how radical left this party was headed.

-Our your view, listeners don't care about it.
+Your view, listeners, don't care about it.

 But what they should care about is media control and fear of the media.

-There is no corresponding right wing media.
+There is no corresponding right-wing media.

 There's conservative radio, but you guys don't coordinate attacks on individuals.